A Weekend in Sedona, Arizona: A Guide to the Perfect Itinerary

 With so many visitors coming into Sedona, the city has developed a healthy foodie scene with plenty of mouth-watering options to fill a weekend in Sedona.
 Here are a few top choices for where to eat in Sedona:

 • Coffee Pot Restaurant – home to 101 omelettes!
-Great place for breakfast after a strenuous hike
+We loved fuelling up here for breakfast after a strenuous hike

-• Indian Gardens Café and Market – grab a table in the garden and a sandwich for a casual lunch
+• Indian Gardens Café and Market – grab a table in the lush garden.
+We had a yummy sandwich for a casual lunch, but they also do salads

 • Picazzo’s – healthy Italian with a gluten-free focus

 • Elote – prepare for a long wait (but grab a margarita while you do).
-Get the eponymous dish of elote!
+Get the eponymous dish of elote (fire-roasted corn)!

 • Mariposa – come here for sunset for the gorgeous views and delicious food

-• L’Auberge’s Cress on Oak Creek – fine dining right on the creek
+• L’Auberge’s Cress on Oak Creek – fine dining right on the creek, this is such a beautiful spot

 6. Slip down Slide Rock

 When we visited, even thought it was a hot day, the water was shockingly cold!
-I could only go along the slide once before I needed to thaw out on the red rocks.
+I could only go along the slide once before I needed to thaw out on the red rocks in the sunshine.

 It’s a great place to cool off on a hot day, but keep in mind you won’t be the only one – on hot days the park is full.